 That said, narrow AI has a lot of power to transform lives and organizations, so pursuing narrow AI efficiencies is well worth doing.

-General AI is what we often seen in science fiction, such as robots acting and thinking like human beings.
+General AI is what we often seen in science fiction, such as robots acting and thinking like a human being.

 They’re able to think strategically and creatively – handling all kinds of incredibly complex tasks.